jmalbu/mlb-win-percentage-modeling/data/variable-summary-table.md

 ---

 *Note: Some metrics (e.g., OPS+, ERA+) are normalized by league and ballpark to enable fair comparison across teams and seasons.*

+See the full [Data Dictionary](./data-dictionary.md) for context, formulas, and categorized descriptions.